Executive Orders and Actions Updates

 - The terminated grants provided key resources to support and recruit educators, particularly those teaching students from disadvantaged economic backgrounds and students with special needs.
 The termination of these grants is part of the administration’s plans to defund what it defines as DEI.

-Department of Education’s Terminated of $600 Million in Teacher Training Grants – February 17, 2025
+Department of Education’s Termination of $600 Million in Teacher Training Grants – February 17, 2025

 Department of Education’s Termination of Grants and Contracts to Regional Educational Laboratories and Equity Assistance Centers